f5devcentral/f5-agility-labs-waf/docs/class3/module1 - ipi and geo/lab1 - ipi/lab1.rst

 - Configure Custom Category and add an IP
 - Create your first WAF Policy and review IPI options

-Create an IPI policy.

-- Enable application security logging profile.

-- Validate that both the policy and logging profile are working.

-- Configure Geolocation and review logs

-- Configure IP Intelligence and review logs

 - Estimated time for completion: **30** **minutes**.

 #.
 RDP to client01, launch Chrome (please be patient and don't click the icon multiple times)